 A Series of Prolotherapy Treatments

-One Prolotherapy treatment is hardly sufficient to help you recover from a knee trauma or arthritis.
-For this reason, it’s necessary to return for further Prolotherapy treatments to provide the best possible outcome.
+One treatment is hardly sufficient to help you recover from a knee trauma or arthritis.
+For the prolotherapy success rate to go up, it’s necessary to return for further treatments to provide the best possible outcome.

 Ongoing Treatment for Marked Improvement